 Returning to Australia

-On return to Australia, DFAT consular officers can provide you with the contact names and numbers of prisoner support organisations in your state or territory.
+Consular officers can provide you with the contact names and numbers of prisoner support organisations in your state or territory.
 These organisations can assist you to re-establish your life in Australia.

 Information for family members